 - Use of tobacco, alcohol, or drugs while on school property and/or at school sponsored events

 - Cheating

 - Plagiarism

 - Insubordination

 - Assault and/or battery against any faculty, staff member or student

-- Conviction or admission of guilt for a crime committed within or

-- outside of the school community
+- Conviction or admission of guilt for a crime committed within or outside the school community

 - Other suspendable offenses

-The Chelmsford High School Governing Board of the National Honor Society will review all materials to determine qualified candidates.
+The CHS National Honor Society Faculty Council will review all materials to determine qualified candidates.
 Students not accepted may appeal in writing to the high school Principal within five school days of notification.

 NHS members provide volunteer services to their school and community.
-For example, they ring bells for the Salvation Army during the winter holiday season and serve as guides for parents during Open House at CHS.
+For example, they ring bells for the Salvation Army during the winter holiday season and serve as guides for parents during Open House at CHS, during graduation, etc.